datalad-handbook/book/docs/basics/101-102-populate.rst

    :workdir: dl-101/DataLad-101
    :language: console
    :cast: 01_dataset_basics
-   :caption: Let's view the growing history:
+   :caption: Let's view the growing history (concise with the --oneline option):

    # lets make the output a bit more concise with the --oneline option
    $ git log --oneline